 Sometimes marketing teams and website developers wonder if it’s really worth it.
 They might have struggled with their technical implementation in the past or had a bad result trying to embed social media posts manually.

 With Flockler social media aggregator, creating a social media feed doesn’t require technical skills or even time from the development team.
-Whether you’re adding an Instagram feed to WordPress, creating a user-generated content campaign, or setting up a social media wall for digital screens, the setup doesn’t take more than a couple of minutes.
+Whether you’re embedding an Instagram feed on a website, creating a user-generated content campaign, or setting up a social media wall for digital screens, the setup doesn’t take more than a couple of minutes.

-Why do brands like GoPro, Campari, Hilton, Continental, and many more display social media feeds on websites?
+Why do brands like GoPro, Campari, IKEA, Philips, and many more display social media feeds on websites?

 Here are the key benefits of embedding a social media feed on a website: